sysctl.d — Configure kernel parameters at boot

 excluded from any glob matching.
 In addition, a key may be explicitly excluded from being set by any

-matching glob patterns by specifying the key name prefixed with a "-
+matching glob patterns by specifying the key name prefixed with a "-" character and not

 Any access permission errors and attempts to write variables not present on the local system are